hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 ### Domains[](#domains "Permalink to this headline")

 > helion domains
 > :   List the available domains in the specified space, or all.
-This is
->     an Application Lifecycle Service 3 specific command.
 >
 >     + options
 >